coreemu/core/docs/pygui.md

 > **NOTE:** When you press the Start button to instantiate your topology, the interface assigned to the RJ45 will be connected to the CORE topology.
 The interface can no longer be used by the system.
-For example, if there was an IP address assigned to the physical interface before execution, the address will be removed and control given over to CORE.
-No IP address is needed; the interface is put into promiscuous mode so it will receive all packets and send them into the emulated world.

 Multiple RJ45 nodes can be used within CORE and assigned to the same physical interface if 802.1x VLANs are used.
 This allows for more RJ45 nodes than